sdsdkkk/sdsdkkk.github.io/_pages/about.md

 I'm interested in natural science in general, psychology, and history.
 One of the things I enjoy the most is having an all night long discussion with my political science and anthropology geek friend during our community meetups, but sadly our annual community meetup plans haven't been going very well recently.

-Lately I'm trying to revisit mathematics, physics, and statistics materials I used to study since I didn't study hard enough back in high school and college and I kind of regret it now that I have a good idea what I can do with them.
+Lately I'm trying to revisit mathematics, physics, and statistics materials I used to study since I didn't study hard enough back in high school and college.
+I kind of regret it now that I have a good idea what I can do with them.

 -----